LimeBlast/long-haul/_posts/2018-09-03-patio-table-build.markdown

 - weekend-woodworker
 ---

-(A second real photo as the feature image - this can't be right?)
+_(A second real photo as the feature image - this can't be right?)_

-Another weekend, and another woodworking project - this time, the California Casual Patio Table.
-This is the first official project on the course, which is reflected in the simplicity of the design and build method.
+<p class="intro"><span class="dropcap">A</span>nother weekend, and another woodworking project - this time, the California Casual Patio Table.
+This is the first official project on the course, which is reflected in the simplicity of the design and build method.</p>

 Although it is suggested you build the workbench first [which I did last time](/2018/08/21/i-built-a-workbench/), due to it being a key component in building the rest of the projects (more on this shortly), it is undeniably the harder project due to the required materials and tools, so after a trial by fire, it was nice to reduce the learning curve a tad.